How to Safely Introduce Allergens When Starting Solids

 WHAT IS AN ALLERGIC REACTION?

-An allergic reaction to food occurs when the body’s immune system reacts to a harmless food, identifying it as dangerous.
-A reaction can vary from mild to severe and can occur with any food, however there are eight types of foods that cause the majority of reactions.
+to food occurs when the body’s immune system reacts to a harmless food, identifying it as dangerous.
+A reaction can vary from mild to severe and can occur with any food, however there are nine types of foods that cause the majority of reactions.

 The foods that most commonly cause allergic reactions are: